Teen & Adult Lessons

 Teen & Adult

-Monday: 7pm-8:15 - Mark Lundborg
+Monday & Wednesday: 6:45pm-8:00 - Mark Lundborg

 The class is all about competition.
 Improve on your footwork, bladework, tactics, and techniques.
 Practice bouting and refereeing.
 Learn what works best for you so you can become a better competitive fencer.
+Students are REQUIRED to have their training equipment, including lame, cords, electric mask and electric glove.